 Goodwill is tested for impairment at least once annually.
 This testing compares the recoverable amount with the carrying amount.
-In the second quarter, it was noted that Lecor Stårlteknik would not achieve the set targets for the year.
+Impairment testing was updated at December 31 and no impairment requirement in other cash-generating units was identified.
+In 2017, it was noted that Lecor Stålteknik would not achieve the set targets for the year.
 In light of this, a new assessment was done regarding the development for the coming years and the overall conclusion was that an impairment requirement existed.
-Goodwill in Lecor Stålteknik was fully impaired by SEK 17 M. Impairment testing was updated at 31 December and no impairment requirement in other cash-generating units was identified.
+Goodwill in Lecor Stålteknik was fully impaired by SEK 17 M.

 The recoverable amount of the cash generating units is determined by calculating their value in use.
-In calculating the value in use, a model is applied that is based on established business plans for 2018.
+In calculating the value in use, a model is applied that is based on established business plans for 2019.
 These plans have then been adjusted so that any non-recurring effects or other exceptional effects are compensated with the aim of estimating a normalized cash flow.
 This has then been assumed to grow by 2 percent per year, which is expected to be in line with inflation.

-For the calculation of value in use, estimated cash flows are discounted by a factor of 10.2 percent (9.6) before tax.
+For the calculation of value in use, estimated cash flows are discounted by a factor of 10.8 percent (10.2) before tax.
 The discount factor was determined using a model where the capital cost of the Company's equity is weighed together with the cost of the Company's interest bearing liability based on the debt/equity ratio.
 The cost of equity is assessed based on the risk-free interest rate, market and company-specific risk premium, and the Company's assessed Beta value, which is a measurement of how the Company's risk correlates to market risk.
 The Company has deemed that the same discount factor is applicable to all units in the Group.